-C. Rural/Tribal (10 points):

-Projects located in Rural/Tribal Designated Areas outside of the Twin Cities seven-county metropolitan area.
-1. The proposed housing is located in a census tract eligible as a Rural/Tribal Designate Area outside of the Twin Cities seven-county metropolitan area.
-(10 points) Rural/Tribal Designated Area maps and census tract listing: [insert link] Rural/Tribal Designation Area map overlays in the community profiles interactive mapping tool: [insert link] EXCEL HELP TEXT: Criterion has already been claimed/awarded under Economic Integration First Tier or Second Tier and cannot be claimed here.
-D. QCT/Community Revitalization and Tribal Equivalent Areas (1 point): 1.
-The proposed housing is located in a QCT Community Revitalization Area or a Tribal Equivalent Area (1 point) To be eligible for the QCT/Community Revitalization criterion, the project must be located in a Qualified Census Tract (See Qualified Census Tract - Reference Materials Index) and be part of a concerted plan that provides for community revitalization consistent with the definition described in the Community Development Initiative selection criterion.
+D. QCT/Community Revitalization and Tribal Equivalent Areas (3 points):

+1. The proposed housing is located in a QCT Community Revitalization Area or a Tribal Equivalent Area (3 points)

+To be eligible for the QCT/Community Revitalization criterion, the project must be located in a Qualified Census Tract (See Qualified Census Tract - Reference Materials Index) and be part of a concerted plan that provides for community revitalization consistent with the definition described in the Community Development Initiative selection criteria.